bykhov/generate_corr_sequence/README.rst

 Summary
 -------

-A python package for generating a random autocorrelated sequence with user preffered autocorrelation function and cumulative distribution function.
+This Python function creates a sequence of samples with a specific autocorrelation function and distribution.
+The input parameters include the desired distribution, target autocorrelation function as a vector, length of the output sequence, seed for the random number generator, and a boolean for debugging.
+The output is an array of samples with the desired autocorrelation and probability density function.

 Arguments
 ---------